a3kuo/league-champion-predictor/README.md

 The p-value is 0.0, which is less than 0.05 so I reject the null hypothesis.
 This implies that there is a difference in total gold distribution between the mid and top lanes for Karma.

+## Framing a Prediction Problem

+### Findings
+From previous hypothesis testing, it suggests that there is a difference in Karma played mid and Karma played top, but there are many other columns than just total gold.
+I also want to generalize this to any champion, but the model will only focus on the champion Karma.
+So my prediction problem will be:
+**Given the champion Karma, can I predict what position they played?

+### Execution
+This model will be a multi-class classification where the response variable is `position`.
+This variable is chosen because it represents the position the champion played in the game.
+F1-score will be the chosen metric because although accuracy is a good overall metric, each position is not played equally by most champions, including Karma as shown earlier, resulting in the data being imbalanced.
+This means that F1-score will give better results.
+I am trying to predict what position they played after the game completed, so all columns are available to be used for prediction.